trinsiclabs/divvy-application/README.md

 defined the environment variables, build the database by visiting `http://divvy.local/dev/build` in your browser.

-When the app is in dev more (see the `.env` file) you will also need to run the Webpack dev server.
-From the CLI container:
+By default this will be running the production build.
+You need to change `SS_ENVIRONMENT_TYPE` in `.env` from `live` to `dev` for development.
+Then you can start the Webpack dev server and see your changes in the browser:

 ```
-$ cd client
+$ cd /home/vagrant/application/client
 $ npm run start
 ```

-### GraphQL
+#### GraphQL

 There's some tooling for testing out GraphQL queries at: